-The purpose of this FFMP is to describe the flora and fauna management approach that will be employed by the Gamuda Australia - Laing O'Rourke Consortium (GALC) and its subcontractors during construction of the Project.
-This sub plan forms an integral part of the project CEMP and GALC's EMS.
+The purpose of this FFMP is to describe the flora and fauna management approach that will be employed by the Gamuda Australia - Laing O'Rourke Consortium (GLC) and its subcontractors during construction of the Project.
+This sub plan forms an integral part of the project CEMP and GLC's EMS.
 It applies to all works associated with Project works and establishes the environmental management controls to be implemented.

-This FFMP outlines how GALC will comply with and implement the applicable flora and fauna requirements of the:
+This FFMP outlines how GLC will comply with and implement the applicable flora and fauna requirements of the:

-- Sydney Metro Construction Environmental Management Framework (CEMF) - Minister for Planning and Public Space's Conditions of Approval for the Project (MCoA) - Revised Environmental Mitigation Measures (REMMs) - SSI Modifications Modification 1 Administrative Modification - SSI Modifications Modification 2 Clyde Stabling and Maintenance Facility Current Status (16 May 2022) being: More Information Required - Infrastructure Sustainability Council (ISC) Infrastructure Sustainability (IS) rating tool.
+- Sydney Metro Construction Environmental Management Framework (CEMF) - Minister for Planning and Public Space's Conditions of Approval for the Project (MCoA) - Revised Environmental Mitigation Measures (REMMs) - SSI Modifications Modification 1 Administrative Modification - SSI Modifications Modification 2 Clyde Stabling and Maintenance Facility - SSI Modifications Modification 3 Administrative Modification - Infrastructure Sustainability Council (ISC) Infrastructure Sustainability (IS) rating tool.